victoria-id/victoria_id_check_id_sdk_android/readme.md

 ## Introduction

+This SDK contains the ID check from Victoria ID.
+It can be embedded in your application, which we will refer to as the "host application".
-This SDK is designed to launch an activity that walks the user through multiple ID-check steps.
-After completion, the SDK will return meta-data to the calling application, indicating the success or failure of the operation.
-No sensitive information will be returned directly by the SDK.
+The SDK is designed to launch an activity that walks the user through multiple steps of the ID check.
+After completion, the SDK will return metadata to the host application, indicating the success or failure of the operation.

 ## Permissions